 Middle School to High School Transition-Part 3

-So far in this series, we have discussed the tougher academic standards that middle face when they move to high school, as well as the increased competition that takes place.
-In this final installment of this series, we will take a look at the distractions that are a part of most high school campuses during this important transition time.
+So far in this series, we have discussed the more demanding academic standards that middle face when they move to high school and the increased competition that takes place.
+In this final installment of this series, we will look at the distractions that are a part of most high school campuses during this critical transition time.

 As parents, it becomes more important than ever to work with your child in advance to understand your expectations.
-How can you help them to focus on school instead of the distractions that a high school campus inherently provides?
+How can you help them focus on school instead of the distractions that a high school campus inherently provides?
 Take time to discuss choices, personal standards for behavior, why they are important, why they will pay off.
-In the future, we will discuss how the window of opportunity affects future choices that become available.
+We will discuss how the window of opportunity affects future choices that become available in the future.

 Yours for better parenting,